-Following the recommendation of a molecular tumor board, an unapproved therapeutic option may also be preferred in justified cases, especially if the recommendation can be based on an ESMO Scale for Clinical Actionability of Molecular Targets (ESCAT) level I or II [81].
+Following the recommendation of a molecular tumor board, a yet unapproved therapeutic option may also be preferred in select cases, especially if the recommendation can be based on an ESMO Scale for Clinical Actionability of Molecular Targets (ESCAT) level I or II [81].

-6.1.4.1.3 Surgery for metastatic gastric cancer
+6.1.4.1.3 Surgery for metastatic gastric carcinoma

 The randomized phase III REGATTA trial showed that gastrectomy in addition to chemotherapy for metastatic disease did not confer a survival benefit compared with chemotherapy alone [84].
 International data analyses show that surgical therapy for oligometastasic disease is increasingly perceived as a treatment option [83, 85].
 The AIO-FLOT3 phase II trial reported results on the feasibility of resection for stage IV gastric cancer and survival in highly selected patients with oligometastatic disease that was without primary progression on FLOT chemotherapy [86].
-The potential prognostic benefit of resections for oligometastatic gastric cancer is currently being evaluated in randomized phase III trials [RENAISSANCE (NCT0257836) and SURGIGAST (NCT03042169)].
+The potential prognostic benefit of resections for oligometastatic gastric cancer is currently being evaluated in randomized phase III trials [RENAISSANCE (NCT0257836) and SURGI-GAST (NCT03042169)].

-In a Delphi procedure, a definition for oligometastasis was determined in a European expert group (OMEC).
-According to this definition, oligometastasis can be defined as the following phenotypes: 1-2 metastases in either liver, lung, retroperitoneal lymph nodes, adrenal glands, soft tissue or bone [85].
+In a Delphi procedure, a definition of oligometastasis was determined in a European expert group (OMEC).
+According to this definition, the following phenotypes can be considered oligometastatic: 1-2 metastases in either the liver, lungs, retroperitoneal lymph nodes, adrenal glands, soft tissue or bone [85].
+In selected cases of oligometastasis, the concept of primary systemic tumor therapy and subsequent resection of the primary tumor along with resection or ablation of metastases can be applied with consensus from the multi-disciplinary tumor board, provided that all tumor manifestations can be completely removed.